 Get Rid of the Fleas:

 Fleas, like ticks, can carry diseases and cause irritation to your pet.
 To get rid of fleas, you’ll need to attack at two stages of the life cycle: the adult and the not-yet-born egg.
 Fleas lay an extraordinary amount of eggs, so it’s possible that you could kill all the living fleas on your pet and in your home, only to have a few weeks pass and the eggs hatch, starting the cycle all over again.
 To attack the eggs, you’ll want to use a treatment method that has an insect growth regulator, or IGR, which prevents the fleas from being able to reproduce.
 This will halt fleas from creating endless eggs.
 Then, you’ll just need to eliminate the already existing adults.
 Treatment options include oral medications, shampoos for your pet, and topical ointments.

 In order to get rid of the flea eggs, you’ll want to thoroughly wash and vacuum everywhere you can.
 All fabric surfaces -- particularly in areas where your pet likes to spend time -- should be cleaned.
 Also use the vacuum to get in the baseboards of your home and any cracks and crevices where eggs may be.
 Pay the most attention to your pet’s bedding; fleas often lay eggs close to where they live, which is very often on your cat or dog.
 If necessary, you can also use a flea bomb or IGR spray on your home to remove the presence of fleas from your home.

 While fleas and ticks are a real challenge, with some thorough cleaning, and smart use of treatments, you can eradicate the problem.
-Consult your vet if you see symptoms of diseases that ticks carry, and for advice on the best flea treatment method if your pet has fleas.
+Consult your vet if you see symptoms of diseases that ticks carry, and for advice on the best flea and tick treatment method if your pet has fleas.